MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `--blacklist`

 The path to the blacklist bigwig file.
 This file is used to remove all the regions that are considered to have high technical noise.
-Default: maxATAC publication defined blacklist.
+Default: maxATAC publication-defined blacklist.

 ### `--output`